Online MBA in Missouri

 The program is 33 credit hours in length and does not offer any concentrations.
 Four courses are offered each spring and fall and summer, and students may apply to the program during any session.
 The program is designed to be completed in two years and is open to anyone with an undergraduate degree.
 Prerequisite business foundational courses are required and include Accounting, Economics, Marketing, and more.

 To be accepted into the program, applicants must submit an accredited undergraduate transcript with a GPA of at least 2.5, and official GMAT scores of at least 440 or GRE scores of at least 360/460 (verbal/quantitative).
 Work experience is not required.
 Classes begin every fall, spring, and summer.

 The George Herbert Walker School of Business and Technology at Webster University offers an ACBSP-accredited online MBA program.
 The university is known for its quality programs and has been lauded in publications such as Forbes, Money Magazine, and US News & World Report.
 Its online MBA program is designed for people who need maximum flexibility while pursuing graduate studies.
 Classes can be taken 100% online, or in a hybrid format with campus classes.

 The program is 37 credits in length, which includes 31 core credits and six elective credits.
 Students can also choose to pursue a concentration, which will bump credit hours up to at least 49.
 Many areas of emphasis are available, including Marketing, International Business, and Human Resources Management.
 Dual degree options are also available.
 For students without an undergraduate degree in business, a number of prerequisite business courses are required before graduate-level studies can be started.

 To apply, students must submit an accredited undergraduate transcript with a GPA of at least 2.5.
-Neither work experience or an official GMAT/GRE score are required.
+Neither work experience nor official GMAT/GRE scores are required.